How to Sell Training to Companies and Quadruple Your Course Sales

 With a smaller business, testimonials like “My team LOVED working with Sarah, and we noticed such a difference in the confidence of our sales team after taking her course” are just fine.

-Larger corporations wouldn’t bat an eye at a testimonial unless they see concrete evidence in words, like “After our sales team took Sarah’s course, they increased their closing percentage by 15%, leading to a 30% increase in revenue.”
+Larger corporations wouldn’t bat an eye at a testimonial unless they see concrete evidence through words, like “After our sales team took Sarah’s course, they increased their closing percentage by 15%, leading to a 30% increase in revenue.”

 Be aggressive.